empathic-ai/altimit/README.md

 • User Interfaces: Easily create complex, scalable, platform-agnostic user interfaces.

+• Voice and Video streaming: Altimit uses WebRTC to enable peer to peer connections, including voice and video.

 In Altimit, every interaction boils down to <b>data and data changes</b>.
 This basic notion is integral to Altimit's elasticity—enabling it to play nice with a plethora of third-party editors and frameworks.

 ## Opening the Metaverse